serebrov/serebrov.github.io-hugo/content/posts/2020-08-15-oculus-quest-for-work.md

 What else would be cool to have:
 - A virtual keyboard that works with hands tracking
 - Some hotkey to enable external cameras, the same as in the guardian setup mode, or when you walk off the guardian area.
-Looks like this is (not possible at the moment)[https://forums.oculusvr.com/community/discussion/75626/how-to-turn-on-insight].
+Looks like this is [not possible at the moment](https://forums.oculusvr.com/community/discussion/75626/how-to-turn-on-insight).
+  - Update: this is possible with Oculus's pass-through mode.

 Besides work, it is an amazing gaming and entertainment platform.
-I like Beat Saber on PSVR a lot and immediately got a copy for Quest, others that look quite interesting are [supernatural](getsupernatural.com/) and [eleven table tennis](https://www.oculus.com/experiences/quest/1995434190525828/?locale=en_US), as well as many other awesome games and apps (don't forget [netflix](https://www.oculus.com/experiences/quest/2184912004923042/) on a big screen).
+I like Beat Saber on PSVR a lot and immediately got a copy for Quest, others that look quite interesting are [FitXR](https://fitxr.com/) and [eleven table tennis](https://www.oculus.com/experiences/quest/1995434190525828/?locale=en_US), as well as many other awesome games and apps (don't forget [netflix](https://www.oculus.com/experiences/quest/2184912004923042/) on a big screen).

 Summarizing, I can say that I satisfied with the overall experience, even so, it didn't match all of my expectations.